 Welcome to the Payfone, Inc. d/b/a Prove website at (www.prove.com).
 Payfone, Inc. d/b/a Prove (hereinafter “Prove”, “we”, "our” or “us”) provides products and services for mobile and digital identity and authentication (our “Solutions”) to businesses and organizations and their affiliates (our “Clients”).
 Our Solutions help Clients prevent fraud, including helping Clients verify consumer identities when Clients engage with consumers when online, using mobile devices, or calling Client call centers.
 In short, we provide business-to-business Solutions.
 This Policy provides information about what we do and how we process information that can reasonably identify you (“Personal Information”).

 For the purposes of the European Union or Switzerland (“EU”) General Data Protection Regulations (“GDPR”) or EU individual member country laws (“EU Data Protection Laws”), Prove may be considered either a data controller (i.e., Prove is responsible for, and controls the processing of, your Personal Information) or a data processor (i.e., Prove processes your Personal Information on behalf of a data controller).
 Prove may also be considered both a data controller and a data processor depending on the nature of the transaction.
-If EU Data Protection Laws or other country laws outside of the United States apply to you, please see the “Your Rights as an EU Resident” or “Local Country Laws Outside of the EU” sections below for further information about your rights.
+If EU Data Protection Laws or other country laws outside of the United States apply to you, please see the “Your Rights if you are Located in the EU or Switzerland” or “Local Country Laws Outside of the EU” sections below for further information about your rights.